-With José comfortably bedded down in this vehicle, Francisco made for San Boy, where they left the horse and cart.
+With José comfortably bedded down in this vehicle, Francisco made for San Boy, where they left the horse and cart it seemed that every effort had been made to ensure their capture or death.

 Disguising himself to look as though he had just come from the local lunatic asylum-to avoid comment on the critical appearance of his brother-they then took a taxi for Martorell.
 Here Francisco felt he was safe and, with nothing to fear, could obtain everything he required but...